erlide/erlide.github.io/installation/index.md

 				</tr>
 				<tr>
 					<td style="text-align: center;">
-						<a  rel="popover" data-content="This is an Eclipse update site URL, which you need to paste into the update manager within Eclipse!" data-original-title="Right-click and 'Copy Link'" href="http://download.erlide.org/update" class="has-popover btn btn-primary btn-large" style="width: 70%;">Latest Release</a>
+						<a  rel="popover" data-content="This is an Eclipse update site URL, which you need to paste into the update manager within Eclipse!" data-original-title="Right-click and 'Copy Link'" href="http://download.erlide.org/update" class="has-popover btn btn-primary btn-large" style="width: 70%;">Update site</a>
 						<br/>
 						<span style="color: #444;">
-							Or drag and drop into a running Eclipse Indigo workspace {%  include custom/marketplace.html %}
+							Or drag and drop into a running Eclipse Juno+ workspace {%  include custom/marketplace.html %}
 						</span>
 					</td>
 				</tr>